-The heap cannot be moved until after the valid pointers into it are adjusted and the storage is compacted.
-The pointer adjustment and heap compaction phases are two linear passes through the heap which must be performed during standard heap garbage collection.
-The only difference when the heap is to be moved is that the adjusted pointers point to where that data will be after the heap has been moved.
-If not enough breathing room is freed in the heap, then more space is requested from the operating system.
-As a last step, if the string space needs more room, the heap is relocated.
+The allocated block region cannot be moved until after the valid pointers into it are adjusted and the storage is compacted.
+The pointer adjustment and compaction phases are two linear passes through the allocated block region.
+The only difference when the allocated block region is to be moved is that the adjusted pointers point to where that data will be after the region has been moved.
+If not enough breathing room is freed in the allocated block region, then more space is requested from the operating system.
+As a last step, if the string region needs more room, the block region is relocated.

-This method has proved to be quite satisfactory for most applications.
 A shortcoming of the implementation is the absence of a process for decreasing the size of a data region, should it become too large.
-It is also possible that insufficient room would be available for storing the pointers to the string qualifiers, even though enough storage would become available if the heap were collected separately.
+It is also possible that insufficient room would be available for storing the pointers to the qualifiers, even though enough storage would become available if the block region were collected separately.
 In practice, this has not been a problem.
-The source code for the garbage collector is contained in the files rt/gcollect.s, rt/gc.c, and rt/sweep.c.
+The source code for the garbage collector is contained in the files sys/gcollect.s, rt/qc.c, and sys/sweep.c.